bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/pipe-flow.md

   return fnArray.reduce((value, fn) => fn(value), input);
 }
 ```
-…or also solved by the [pipe operator][].
+…or also solved by the [[pipeline]].
 Its champion subsequently withdrew it from consideration.
 (Eventually, after the pipe operator gains users, pain points with the pipe operator may be enough motivation to revive this proposal, but that would not occur for a long time.)

 [2022-07 plenary]: https://github.com/tc39/notes/blob/main/meetings/2022-07/jul-21.md#functionpipe--flow-for-stage-1
 [pipe operator]: https://github.com/tc39/proposal-pipeline-operator